Genivia/ugrep/README.md

                   `--help globs' displays an overview of glob syntax  and  conven- tions.

-           --hexdump=[1-8][a][b][c][h]
+           --hexdump=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]
                   Output  matches  in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
-Option `a'  outputs a  `*'  for all hex lines that are identical to the previous hex line, `b' removes all space breaks, `c'  removes  the  character column  and  `h' removes hex spacing.
-Enables -X if -W or -X is not specified.
+Option `a'  outputs a  `*'  for all hex lines that are identical to the previous hex line, `b' removes all space breaks, `c'  removes  the  character column,  `h'  removes  hex  spacing,  `A' includes up to NUM hex lines after the match, `B' includes up to NUM hex  lines  before the  match  and  `C'  includes up to NUM hex lines.
+When NUM is omitted, the matching line is included in the output.
+See  also options -U, -W and -X.

            --hidden, -.
                   Search hidden files and directories.

            --hyperlink
                   Hyperlinks  are  enabled for file names when colors are enabled.
                   Same as --colors=hl.

            -I, --ignore-binary
                   Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 By default, this option  applies  to  ASCII  letters only.
 Use options -P and -i for Unicode case insensitive match- ing.

            --ignore-files[=FILE]
                   Ignore files and directories matching the  globs  in  each  FILE that  is encountered in recursive searches.
 The default FILE is `.gitignore'.
-Matching  files  and  directories located in the directory of a FILE's location  and  in  directories  below  are ignored    by   temporarily   overriding   the   --exclude   and --exclude-dir  globs,  as  if  --exclude-from=FILE  is   locally enforced.
-Globbing is the same as --exclude-from=FILE and sup- ports gitignore syntax, but directories  are  not  automatically excluded from searches (use a glob ending with a `/' to identify directories to ignore, same  as  git).
+Matching files and  directories  located  in  the directory  of  a  FILE's  location  and in directories below are ignored by temporarily extending the --exclude and --exclude-dir globs,  as if --exclude-from=FILE is locally enforced.
+Globbing syntax is the same as the --exclude-from=FILE gitignore  syntax;
+                  directories  are  excluded  when the glob ends in a `/', same as git.
 Files and directories explicitly specified as command line arguments  are  never ignored.
-This option may be repeated.
+This option may be repeated with additional files.

            --include=GLOB
                   Search only files whose name matches GLOB using wildcard  match-